coins/bitcoin-scripts/op_mul.md

 # OP_MUL
-We construct a bitcoin opcode to multiply `a` by `b`.
-The following is a sketch
+We construct an opcode for bitcoin script to multiply `a` by `b`.
+The following is a sketch:

 ## OP_MUL2
 Multiply by 2